 The inaugural class is now immersed in the legal, cultural, economic and political aspects of migration.
 The students’ studies are grounded in the Israeli experience, a country built by immigrants from around the world, and nowadays host to a large non-Jewish migrant worker and asylum-seeker population.

-The academic director of the program, Prof. Noah Lewin-Epstein, former dean of TAU’s Gershon H. Gordon Faculty of Social Sciences, contextualises the gravity of global migration in contemporary times: “In 2010, there were over 200 million people around the world classified as migrants, or defined as ‘foreign-born’ residents of countries, a fourfold increase since 2000.
+The co-founder of the program, Prof. Noah Lewin-Epstein, former dean of TAU’s Gershon H. Gordon Faculty of Social Sciences, contextualizes the gravity of global migration in contemporary times: “In 2010, there were over 200 million people around the world classified as migrants, or defined as ‘foreign-born’ residents of countries, a fourfold increase since 2000.
 Remittances from migrants in 2010 reached $500 billion, more than triple the amount in 2000.
 As a means of comparison, this figure way surpasses the total international aid given to developing countries.”
 Prof. Lewin-Epstein attributes this astronomical increase to “growing inequality between North and South, the ease of migration in today’s world, and the ageing of populations of developed countries.
 Even though they are not necessarily accepting of migrants, their economies depend on them.”

 The challenges of migration rings true in the Israeli context as well.
 “Israel is a migrant society, with strong institutional arrangements for dealing with a very specific type of migrant – Jews who are part of a ‘returning diaspora,’” explains Prof. Lewin-Epstein.
 However, Israel’s recent influx of non-Jewish foreigners, the results of labor migration and war in Africa, have strained both the resources and the tolerance of Israeli society, and “we are now dealing with diverse migrants, which the state is still trying to cope with.”
 Prof. Lewin-Epstein notes that “this wide range of migrant experiences, confined in a very small area, with very active NGOs and other bodies, allows our students to not only study the issues, but learn from people who are working with migrant groups directly.”